-A statutory exception exists in that the "time during which a properly filed application for State post-conviction or other collateral review with respect to the pertinent judgment or claim is pending shall not be counted toward any period of limitation 28 U.S.C. § 2244(d)(2).
+A statutory exception exists in that the "time during which a properly filed application for State post-conviction or other collateral review with respect to the pertinent judgment or claim is pending shall not be counted toward any period of limitation . . . " 28 U.S.C. § 2244(d)(2).

-The Kansas Supreme Court affirmed Mr. Johns' conviction on direct appeal on May 10, 1985.
-The statute of limitations for federal habeas petitions was not effective until April 24, 1996.
-It is well-settled that for state prisoners whose convictions became final before the effective date, the one-year statute of limitations does not begin to run until April 24, 1996.
+The Kansas Supreme Court affirmed Mr. Kingyon's conviction on direct appeal on May 10, 1985.
+The statute of limitations for federal habeas petitions was not effectuated until April 24, 1996.
+It is well-settled that for state prisoners whose convictions became final before that effective date, the one-year statute of limitations does not begin to run until April 24, 1996.
 Hoggro v.
 Boone, 150 F.3d 1223, 1225 (10th Cir.
 1998).
-Thus, the one-year statute of limitations period in which Mr. Johns was required to file a federal habeas corpus petition challenging his 1984 convictions or sentence began to run on April 24, 1996.
+Thus, the one-year statute of limitations period in which Mr. Kingyon was required to file a federal habeas corpus petition challenging his 1984 convictions or sentence began to run on April 24, 1996.
 Unless this limitations period was tolled in some manner, it expired a year later on April 24, 1997.

-There is nothing in the Petition or the record before the court to suggest that Mr. Johns had a tolling-type post-conviction action pending in state court between April 24, 1996, and April 24, 1997.
-The two post-conviction motions he did file in state court had no tolling effect because they were filed years after the federal limitations period had already expired.
-The earlier one was filed on April 22, 2003, and was pending until the Supreme Court's affirmance on April 22, 2005.
-The other was filed even later, on July 15, 2009, and was pending until the Kansas Supreme Court denied review on October 24, 2011.
-It follows that he is not entitled to additional statutory tolling.
+There is nothing in the Petition or the record before the court to suggest that Mr. Kingyon had a tolling-type state post-conviction action pending between April 24, 1996, and April 24, 1997.
+The one post-conviction motion he did file in state court had no tolling effect because it was filed on July 15, 2009, years after the federal limitations period had already expired, and was pending until the Kansas Supreme Court denied review on October 24, 2011.2 It follows that Mr. Kingyon is not entitled to additional statutory tolling.

-Nor does Mr. Johns allege sufficient facts to establish that his case falls under the circumstances enumerated at \$ 2244(d)(1)(B) through (D) 2 so that he is entitled to a later start date for the
+Nor does Mr. Kingyon allege sufficient facts to establish that his case falls under the circumstances enumerated at § 2244 (d) (1) (B) through (D)3 so that he is he is entitled to a later

-Johns v.
+Kingyon v.
 State, 251 P.3d 673, 1, 2011 WL 2040242 (Kan.App.
-May 20, 2011) (Table).
+May 20, 2011)(Table).